kumralcem/croakerType/docs/SETUP.md

 ### Visual feedback not showing

-If notifications aren't appearing, check that your desktop environment's notification daemon is running.
-You can configure the overlay backend in your config file:
+If the system tray icon isn't appearing, check that your desktop environment supports the StatusNotifierItem protocol.
+You can configure the feedback backend in your config file:
+- `tray` (default): System tray icon that changes color based on state (grey=idle, red=recording, orange=processing, green=done).
+Portable across Linux DEs.
-- `notification`: Desktop notifications (default, works on all compositors)
+- `notification`: Desktop notifications (may clutter notification history)
-- `gtk`: Floating pulsing dot indicator with audio level visualization
-- `layer-shell`: Layer-shell overlay (wlroots compositors, requires feature flag)
-- `auto`: Automatically selects the best available backend

 ### GNOME Text Insertion Issues